-For example the EU is updating the Basic Safety Standards Directive (Commission of the European Communities, 1996) and a draft Directive has been published (Commission of the European Communities, 2010).
+For example the EU is updating the Basic Safety Standards Directive (Commission of the European Communities, 1996) and a draft Directive has been published (European Commission, 2010 and 2012a).
 Changes in EU and UK radioprotection law and standards will be taken into account for future issues of this report.